Skaut0071/SteelDevice/README.md

 Folder idea obtains files I was using to make this app

   The first release is just in Alpha so there could be some issues, please report any.
-  I am planing to make charging detection for headphones but its difficult becuse of wierd responces from dongles.
+  I am planing to make charging detection for headphones but its difficult because of wierd responces from dongles.
-  Feel free to share anythink with me.
+  Feel free to share anything with me.

 Features:
 - Settings for icon customization